nol13/fuzzball.js/README.md

 var fuzz = require('fuzzball');
 fuzz.ratio("this is a test", "this is a test!")
         100

-var options = {full_process: false};
-fuzz.ratio("this is a test", "this is a test!", options) // eh, don't need to clean it up..
+// eh, don't need to clean it up.. var options = {full_process: false}; //non-alphanumeric will not be converted whitespace if false, default true fuzz.ratio("this is a test", "this is a test!", options)
         97
 ```